Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 When you get less sleep than that day after day, the cumulative effects add up proportionally, says Polos.
 That’s called going into “sleep debt.”
 Polos adds, “But there are no frank plateaus where at six, this happens, at four, that happens.
 It's a slide.
 As the sleep deprivation continues, the consequences become worse and build up.”

-Those eight hours aren’t an arbitrary number.
+Eight hours isn’t an arbitrary number.
 Already in 1938, Nathaniel Kleitman — credited as the discoverer of the REM sleep phase and father of sleep science — spent 32 days cooped up in a dark, gloomy cave with a student of his to study how much they would naturally sleep without any sunlight.
 What happened is that their bodies resorted to eight to eight-and-a half hours of sleep per night.

 In 2018, scholars at the University of Western Ontario backed up this finding with one of the biggest sleep studies ever performed, comparing how 10,000 participants fared after getting varying levels of sleep.
 The researchers looked at, for example, performance on cognitive exercises after participants slept less than eight hours, eight hours, or more than eight hours.
 They found that those sleeping in that middle range outperformed everybody else.
 Envision it like a bell curve where eight hours gives rise to maximum performance, and getting any other amount of sleep puts you at a disadvantage.